CISecurity/ControlsAssessmentSpecification/control-2/control-2.2.rst

 Measures
 --------
+* M1 = List of items in the authorized software list that are unsupported (combination of Operation 1 and those initially marked as unsupported in Input 1)
+* M2 = Count of M1
+* M3 = List of authorized software
+* M4 = Count of M3
+* M5 = List of items in the authorized software list that are mislabeled as supported
+* M6 = Count of M5
+* M7 = List of items in the authorized software list that are mislabeled as unsupported
+* M8 = Count of M7

 * M1 = # of items in Input 1 that are unsupported (combination of Operation 1 results and those initially marked as unsupported in Input 1)
 * M2 = Total # of authorized software (from Input 1)
 * M3 = The number of items from Input 1 labeled "supported" but are actually not supported (from Operation 2)